sunghoonhong/DeepRL_tf1/snake_feature/README.md

 2. Only 3 action
 Human usually plays 'snake' with 4 arrow keys.
-So, there are 4 actions that key which represents reverse direction makes no difference.
+So, there are 4 actions including key which represents reverse direction makes no difference.
 (Actually, there are only 3 actions that affect snake's move.)
 Although action space of which size is 3 is more easier, I want to make action space of which size is 4, and then figure out how is gonna policy for reverse action.